apollo-lang/apollo/doc/tutorial.md

 mib: Pitch = Eb4  -- e flat in the fourth octave
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A pitch literal is: a backtick, followed by a single character indicating the note, followed by an optional `#` or `b` character indicating the accidental, followed by a number indicating the octave.
+A pitch literal is: a single capitalized character indicating the note, followed by an optional `#` or `b` character indicating the accidental, followed by a number indicating the octave.

 Alternatively, we can define the note using an integer that indicates its offset from the first (0th) note i.e. *c* in the zero octave (`` C0 ``):